27 Exterior Color Combinations for Inviting Curb Appeal

 Brick Red + Gingerbread Orange + Brown

 Though this home's main exterior paint colors are shades of red and orange, they play nicely together because they share brown undertones that give them a muted appearance.
 Brown shingled roofs and window trim enhance without disrupting the view.
 Since ever-shifting natural light affects how paint colors are viewed, look at fan decks and paint chips outside on bright and cloudy days.
-Better yet, experts suggest trying three colors (e.g. shutter, trim, and exterior) on the front of your home and stepping across the street to see how the combination works.
+Better yet, experts suggest trying three colors (for the shutters, trim, and siding, for example) on the front of your home and stepping across the street to see how the combination works.

 Olive + Celery + Ivy + Terra-Cotta + Cream

-This painted lady does color right!
-Three shades of green, with olive on the main-level siding, celery on the upper-level siding, and ivy accents on trim, windows, and gables, produce an easy-going, but multifaceted, backdrop for bolder terra-cotta accents and cream architectural details.
-Like a mostly monochromatic look?
+This historic Victorian does color right!
+Three shades of green, with olive on the main-level siding, celery on the upper-level siding, and ivy accents on trim, windows, and gables, produce an easy-going yet multifaceted backdrop for bolder terra-cotta accents and cream architectural details.
+Prefer a mostly monochromatic look?
 Choose the darkest, the lightest, and a midtone color showcased on one paint-chip strip as your palette's primary players.

 Taupe + Camel + Periwinkle Blue + Eggplant

 Camel-painted trim emphasizes this home's shape to make it appear wider and taller; the rich camel tone shows up again to bring out the windows and entry door.
 Eggplant-hue window frames sound a playful note and work with periwinkle blue details to add architectural interest to the plainly profiled abode.
-Take a close look at the roof shingles, and you'll see where the homeowners found inspiration for the blue and purple accent tones.
+Take a close look at the roof shingles, and you'll see where the homeowners found inspiration for this exterior color scheme's blue and purple accent tones.

 Gray + White + Cobalt Blue

 You can't miss when combining gray and white on a home's exterior.
-No matter the shade, gray always sets off white trim and all manner of other colors.
+No matter the shade, gray beautifully sets off white trim, as well as a wide variety of other colors.
 At this house, cobalt blue appears as an enchanting entry door and lightheartedly repeats as simply applied lines accenting the home's rooflines and soffits.

 White + Aquamarine + Tangerine

 White exteriors remain popular for their pristine appearance and go-with-anything properties.
 This farmhouse takes a flashy turn, thanks to calypso-style accent hues.
 Aquamarine shutters beautifully frame the windows, while a tangerine-color door moves to center stage.
-Choose three colors for your home's exterior; a neutral hue for the body, a notable accent color for trim and shutters, and a punchy color for the door to draw attention.
+For a balanced exterior color combination, choose three tones for your home's exterior: a neutral hue for the body, a notable accent color for trim and shutters, and a punchy color for the door to draw attention.